-It is proposed to permit a recreation facility on Block 5 and a recreational establishment of Block 5.
+It is proposed to permit a recreation facility on Block 2 and a recreational establishment on Block 5.
 A review of industrial designations in surrounding municipalities found that the allowance of commercial uses is generally evaluated on a site-specific basis to ensure compatibility with existing and potential future uses.
 Given the context of the subject site, it is our opinion that the proposed recreational uses are well-suited to the site.
 The proposed recreational uses have different locational requirements than traditional commercial uses, providing a large-scale commercial use which is compatible with the light-industrial uses permitted on the surrounding lands.
 The proposed recreational facility and recreational establishment conforms to the permitted complementary uses established by the Official Plan.
 Thus, the nature of these types of uses are generally considered to be compatible within employment lands and industrial designations.
-The proposed recreational facility.
+The proposed restaurant will be located within the recreation centre, providing additional amenities to the users of the recreational facility.